puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 kubelet sends an HTTP GET request to the server that is running in the container and listening on port 8080.
-If the handler for the server's `/healthz` path returns a success code, the kubelet considers the container to be alive and healthy.
-If the handler returns a failure code, the kubelet kills the container and restarts it.
+If the handler for the server's `/healthz` path returns a success code, the kubelet considers the container to be alive and If the handler returns a failure code, the kubelet kills the container. and restarts it.

 Any code greater than or equal to 200 and less than 400 indicates success.
 Any